| Title: | Design and Monitoring of Clinical Trials with Negative Binomial Endpoint |

 where

-be the MLE of
+Let and be the MLE of and .

-The varaince of
+The varaince of is

 where

-.
+and are the dispersion parameters for control and treatment .
 Note that Zhu and Lakkis (2014) use

-.
-Using Jensen's inequality, we can show
+to replace , .
+Using Jensen's inequality, we can show , which means

-, which leads to either smaller than required sample size or inflated power.
-For comparison, I provide sample sizes under both
+Zhu and Lakkis's method will underestimate variance of , which leads to either smaller than required sample size or inflated power.
+For comparison, I provide sample sizes under both and .

 Zhu and Lakkis (2014) discuss three types of the variance under the null.
 The first way is to set , using event rate from the control group.
-The second way is to set
+The second way is to set , using true event rates.
+The third way is to set , where , using maximum likelihood estimation.

 Therefore, for each type of follow-up, there are 3 sample sizes calculated (because there are 3 varainces under the null) for with and without approximation of Zhu and Lakkis (2014).